Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 If there’s one thing I’ve learned from this little whirlwind of a DIY adventure, it’s that the process is just as important as the product.
 Sure, I had moments of doubt, and I made mistakes that could’ve derailed everything.
 But it all came together in a way I never expected.
 It’s kind of like life, isn’t it?
 A messy, lovely journey full of unanticipated turns.

 So, if you’re sitting there with a half-finished project or a grand idea that feels way too daunting, just dive in.
-I wish someone would’ve pushed me a little sooner, told me it’s okay to mess up, to as you go.
+I wish someone would’ve pushed me a little sooner, told me it’s okay to mess up, to learn as you go.
 Just grab that wood, that saw, and get your hands a little dirty.
 Who knows?
-You might yourself.
+You might surprise yourself.